Unforgettable adventure: individually by bike from Laos to Vietnam - with a private guide

 Meals: breakfast, lunch, dinner

-Walking: 1 hour
+Hiking: 1 hour

-Hotel: Him Lam Resort (with pool)
+Hotel: Him Lam Resort (pool)

-• Day 9 – The Legacy of Dien Bien Phu
+• Day 9: Around Dien Bien Phu

 Meals: breakfast, lunch, dinner

-Cycling: 25 km, easy
+Cycling: 25km, easy

-Transfer: none
+Transfer: None

-Hotel: Him Lam Resort (with pool)
+Hotel: Him Lam Resort (pool)

 Meals: breakfast, lunch, dinner